osjoberg/BoxWorld4k/README.md

 History
 =======
-I think it was in the summer of 2002 when I had lot´s of spare time between semesters that I got the idea of trying to recreate a fun game with the goal of cramming in as many fun play hours as possible in 32KB.
+I think it was in the summer of 2002 when I had lotÂ´s of spare time between semesters that I got the idea of trying to recreate a fun game with the goal of cramming in as many fun play hours as possible in 32KB.
 At the time I was playing "Box World" which is a game that I really love.
 It turns out it was a really good candidate for this project because it is a puzzle game which takes